dragonoken/Sudoku-using-Python/README.md

 ...It's still a work in progress.

-Most of the visual designs are done so far, but the actual algorithms for the game is not there yet.
+# Current Working State

++Prototype of the text-based main game interface created

++Basic game objects finished (cell, grid)

+~Working on algorithms for playing game